There’s something so cozy, festive and inviting about a holiday yule log! Especially one made of cake. 😋

 What do you need to make a yule log using cake mix?

-Here are a few tools that will make things easier/more fun:
+Here are a few tools that will make things easier, less stressful and also just more fun!

 - 12″ x 18″ baking pan, silicone liner and cooling rack set